nimaid/GLaDOS-TTS/README.md

 <p align="center"><img src="engine.png" alt="Interactive Console Splash Screen"/></p>

-Add the evil robot to your Python project as easy as:
+Add the evil robot from Aperture Laboratories to your Python project as easy as:
 ```python
 import glados